4GeeksAcademy/blog/blog/software-engineer-salary-in-florida.md

 Overall, the salary of a junior software engineer in Florida is competitive within the tech industry and provides a solid foundation for building a successful career in the field.
 As you gain experience and take on more responsibilities, you can expect to see your salary increase over time.

-Meanwhile a Senior Software Engineer in Florida can expect to earn a salary of around $122,727 per year.
+Meanwhile a Senior [Software Engineer in Miami](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-miami), Florida can expect to earn a salary of around $122,727 per year.
 This is a high salary for the field, and reflects the significant amount of education, training, and experience that is required for this position.

 ## Top Companies for Software Engineers